Lost confidence

 Stop pretending you can quantify confidence, or even define it.

-Instead, use techniques that work when the future is unpredictable.
+Instead, use techniques that work whenever the future is unpredictable.